Sholofly/arrisdcx960/README.md

-## Possible countries/providers
+## Not supported countries/providers
-Want to find out if your box/provider can be added in the future?
-Please go to the [Horizon site in your country](https://www.horizon.tv).
-If the web interface looks familiar please contact me and lets figure that out.

-Next countries do have that familiar web interface but I don't have enough info to be able to add them to the support list.
+Next countries do have the same familiar web interface but aren't supported due to the use of other hardware than the Arris box.
 | Country | Web app URL
 | --- | -----------
 | Chech Republic | [Horizon TV](https://www.horizon.tv/cs_cz)